Practical-Theorist/hw2/README.md

 Note: sales(liquors) references liquors(lid), and month is a text field (e.g. January, February).

-Construct relational algebra for the following queries:
+Construct relational algebra for the following queries, you can answer relational algebra with sub steps:

 * **Q1**: Find the names of liquors that had at least one sale in "Clarke" or "Marshall" counties for the month of November.